Improved inventory management by 80% through tech-driven automation.

 Designing for Developer Constraints

-All pages of in the project was designed on the 8-pt grid on Figma.
+All pages of in the project were designed on the 8-pt grid on Figma.
 This requires changing the nudgeValue=8 in Figma preferences.

 Developer Handoff